The Fast and the Furious: Tokyo Drift: Legacy

-Tokyo Drift was mostly ignored in later films up until the direct sequel Furious 7, while the character Han Lue originally appeared as a short cameo from director Justin Lin's Better Luck Tomorrow.
+Tokyo Drift was mostly ignored in later films until Furious 7, while the character Han Lue originally appeared as a short cameo from director Justin Lin's Better Luck Tomorrow.
 After Han's apparent death in Tokyo Drift, his character was retconned into Dominic Toretto's crew for three subsequent sequels: Fast & Furious, Fast Five, and Fast & Furious 6, which are set before the events of Tokyo Drift.

 Han's death was revisited in Fast & Furious 6, revealing that his fatal crash was intentional.
 In Furious 7, it was also revealed that Deckard Shaw, seeking revenge for his brother Owen Shaw, was driving the Mercedes Benz that T-boned Han.
 As Deckard's redemption arc gained attention, fans rallied for Han's return to the series with the hashtag #JusticeForHan.

 In F9, Han's "death" was revealed to have been an illusion, staged to keep him under the radar for the events that would unfold in Fast X.